The first time this much coveted

 National Film Theatre.
 London.

-After London.
-The exhibition travelled to all the other NFT
+(After London The exhibition travelled to all of the other NFT

 Kodak Exhibition Gallery.
 Grand Central Station New